Skip to Content

 how to care for a banana plant in a pot or in the ground

 When thinking about where to plant your banana plant outdoors, remember one thing: SUN.
 Choose the location that gets the most sun.
-We have a tiny yard, so we had a banana plant in a pot in the same spot for the past two years.
+We have a tiny yard, but it gets great light.
+We chose a spot that gets bright light from pretty much late morning until the sun sets.

 how to care for a banana plant in a pot or in the ground